2200Sanely/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12- Script to find 10 newest files
 13-  a script that takes a list of words as input and prints only words that appear exactly once.
 14-A script for find a pattern "root"
+15- A script for find a pattern "bin"